 - External software is not always stable

 - Troublesome codec installation

-I hope the article will help you to find your desired distro and stop the distro-hopping if you are suffering from it.
+I hope the article will help you to find your desired Linux Distribution and stop the distro-hopping if you are suffering from it.
 There are other distros as well, if you think there are better ideas, please share with us and let us know.
 Thank you for taking the time.